tymedina100/patch-files/ai-governance-readiness-report-storefront-gumroad-listing.md

 ## Listing description

 AI governance is no longer an abstract policy topic.
 Enterprise buyers, auditors, and internal leadership are starting to ask the same uncomfortable questions: Where are you using AI?
 What data does it touch?
 Which vendors and models are involved?
-Who reviews high-impact use cases?
+Who reviews high-impact or consequential use cases?
 What evidence can you show?

 This downloadable report gives operators a practical starting point.